-A proactive approach is that there are no threats, only opportunities.
+A proactive approach to creating the win is that there are no threats, only opportunities.
 We like to focus on working toward the solution.
 The one exception is if organizational culture is such that a negative perception is allowed to take over and everything encountered is viewed through that negative lens.
 Critical thought must come before panic.

-This may be a good time to set aside that react-mode and put the “thinking cap on.”
-What is the root cause behind all these emails?
-Is my enterprise system failing to channel the communication?
-Do I even have an enterprise system, or do I have a number of independent, disconnected enterprise systems that need to be totally replaced?
-After all, just how many spreadsheets and PowerPoint presentations does it take to run a business of this size?
+This may be a good time to set aside that react mode and put the thinking cap on.
+Think about the root cause behind all the e-mails.
+Is your enterprise system failing to channel the communication?
+Does the organization even have an enterprise system, or just a number of independent, disconnected enterprise systems that need to be replaced?
+Consider just how many spreadsheets and PowerPoint presentations it takes to run a business of your size.
+Answering these questions assists in identifying the ROI for using a PPM system as well as the process gaps or integration of different scheduling systems that will produce immediate and long term value for an organization to move to Project Server 2010.
+These put an organization in a better position to be less reactive and more proactive.
+[AU: what are these questions?]

-There is a complete body of knowledge on “appreciative inquiry” (Cooperrider & Whitney).
-Simply stated the motto of this field of study is, “Search for the best in people, their organizations, and the relevant world around them.”
+There is a complete body of knowledge on “appreciative inquiry” (Cooperrider and Whitney, 2005).
+Simply stated, the motto of this field of study is: “Search for the best in people, their organizations, and the relevant world around them.”
 Look at the things you do well, and do more of it!

-The downturn, or dip in the economy is forcing organizations to better understand how to do more with less.
-What was an important issue at the turn of the century has become a critical business imperative in the second decade of the 21st Century.
+The dip in the economy is forcing organizations to better understand how to do more with less.
+What was an important issue at the turn of the century has become a critical business imperative in the second decade of the twenty-first century.
 Our very jobs and careers are now dependent on identifying and deploying a new means of managing our work, our resources, and our time.
-Project Server 2010 is essential in assisting with building in efficiencies and automations to drive results in less time, using fewer resources.
-Microsoft realized this need and revamped Project 2010 enabling items such as workflow and business process execution within the basic uses of the tool.
+Project Server 2010 can assist with building in efficiencies and automations to drive results in less time, using fewer resources.
+Microsoft realized this need and revamped Project 2010, enabling items such as workflow and business process execution within the basic uses of the tool.

 Users are getting better at identifying and using technology to expose relevant information to make decisions.
-As trends of business needs are forecasted, enterprise PPM solutions will be more widely adopted in organizations by the end of this decade.
+As business trends and needs are forecasted, enterprise PPM solutions will be more widely adopted in organizations by the end of this decade.

 Project 2010 introduces a new level of PPM capability to the enterprise to address the critical information needs of the IT and business users.
-Project 2010 supplies a full enterprise-wide technical platform to support all the aspect of PPM, while enabling an organization to address current pain points and build momentum for growth.
+Project 2010 supplies a full enterprise-wide technical platform to support all the aspects of PPM while enabling an organization to address current pain points and build momentum for growth (see figure 2.5).

-Figure 2.5: Organization’s Evolution Toward Optimization (Source: Advisicon) [02-05-organizationsEvolutionTowardsOptimization.eps]
+Figure 2.5 Organization’s Evolution toward Optimization [02-05-organizationsEvolutionTowardsOptimization.eps]

+Source: Advisicon

-Perspective 4 – Ease of Implementation and Leveragability of Project 2010
+Perspective 4.
+Ease of Implementation and Leveragability of Project 2010

-This section outlines the ease of implementation and leveragability of Project 2010 from the view of integration and adoption.
+This section outlines the ease of implementation and leveragability of Project 2010 from the integration and adoption viewpoint.

 Microsoft has taken major steps to improve the implementation process for both Project and SharePoint Server.
-Fewer implementation steps mean that the organization and its users can leverage the technology more quickly and be able to access more features and capabilities.
+Fewer implementation steps mean that the organization and its users can leverage the technology more quickly and access more features and capabilities.

 Now that Project 2010 is an embedded application within SharePoint Server 2010, PPM metadata natively resides within a collaboration platform.
-By adding the collaborative mechanisms of SharePoint Server, Microsoft has brought Project 2010 into a new leadership position of supporting well rounded, highly functional PPM capabilities within one integrated tool.
+By adding the collaborative mechanisms of SharePoint Server, Project 2010 supports well-rounded, highly functional PPM capabilities within one integrated tool.